Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/README.md

 ## Module Interactions

-- Projects create the framework for service work, linking service objects and establishing contract details.
+- Projects create the framework for service work, linking assets and establishing contract details.
-- Service requests tie into projects and objects, capturing issues reported by clients.
+- Issues tie into projects and assets, capturing issues reported by clients.
-- Work reports close requests and feed financial data into the invoicing module and labor metrics into HR & Payroll.
+- Timesheets close issues and feed financial data into the invoicing module and labor metrics into HR & Payroll.
 - The document management module stores attachments shared across these workflows, while the notifications module broadcasts key events to users.
 - Analytics aggregates data from all modules to provide operational insights.
 - All modules leverage ERPNext DocTypes, permissions and APIs to maintain consistency and integrate with the broader ERP system.